If you wish to take time off from the course you're currently enrolled in, you may be able to apply for a Leave of Absence.

 - You do not require a Leave of Absence after the census date has passed for any of the subjects you are enrolled in.
-Once the census date has passed for a subject, it is counted as part of your study load.
-Therefore, you can withdraw from all your subjects and still have them recorded as enrolled for that study period, and so do not require a Leave of Absence.
-However, you should apply for a Leave of Absence for the next half-year period if you plan on taking a longer break.
+Once the census date has passed for a subject it is counted as part of your study load.
+Therefore, you can withdraw from all your subjects.
+As they will all be recorded as enrolled for that study period, you do not require a Leave of Absence.

-If you wish to take time off from your course but are ineligible for leave, book a course planning appointment at Stop 1 to discuss your options.
+If you wish to take time off from your course but are ineligible for a Leave of Absence, book a course planning appointment to discuss your options.

 Taking a Leave of Absence can impact your loans or scholarships.
 Find out more: